gotjava2012/PizzaOrder/README.md

 - Uses multi-threading
 - Uses state pattern for tracking the state of the order

+OutStanding Feature:
+Create service to handle ingredients validation and store

 How to run the program:
 - There is a simple command line interface defined by PizzaMain you will need to pass in the csv as an argument to run the application
 - An unit test StoreManagerTest